Simulation of angular resolution of a new electromagnetic sampling calorimeter: Results

-Figure~\ref{fig:multi-parameter} shows the angular resolution for different numbers of training samples and different detector configurations.
-All configurations show improvement in the angular resolution with increasing training samples, which indicates that the maturity of machine learning is an important factor in angle reconstruction.
-With an increase in the number of training events, the Angular resolution improves most rapidly for the configuration with 5-mm-wide scintillator strips.
-In other words, the required training events must be sufficiently large to correlate a larger number of features.
-Considering the limited computing resources, the configuration of 32 layers and 15-mm-wide strip with $10^{5}$ training events was chosen to train the XGB model.
-The training result for such a configuration differs by only 0.2$^{\circ}$ from that of the setup with full layers, 5-mm-wide strips, and $5\times10^{5}$ training events.
+Figure~\ref{fig:multi-parameter} shows the angular resolution for different numbers of training samples and detector configurations.
+The width of each curve represents the statistical uncertainty.
+All configurations show improvement in the angular resolution with the increasing number of training samples.
+With an increase in the number of training events, the angular resolution improves most rapidly for the configuration with 5-mm-wide scintillator strips.
+In other words, the required number of training events should be large enough to provide correct answer from the correlations between many features.

+The spectra are fitted with the empirical function of $\sqrt{I^{2} + (D/N_{\mathrm{sample}})^{k}}$, where $I$ denotes the intrinsic resolution and $D$ and $k$ describe the decreasing trend.
+The numbers of training samples reaching the angular resolution of 1.1$I$ with 25-, 15-, and 5-mm-wide strips are estimated to be 58k, 280k, and 7.6M, respectively, indicating that the number of training samples are insufficient especially for 5-mm-wide strips.